Matt, with all respect, could you not close Metatalk threads immediately after you weigh in on the topic? Maybe set a two-hour timer or something?

 The one I posted today asked if the Bush administration is the most corrupt in government in our history or simply the most corrupt in modern times.
 I posted a link that explored that very question.
 Six quick comments, then boom The thought was silenced.

-me up.
-For years I have been blown off by doctors with sypmtoms that I finally have a name
+This guy just unknowingly hooked me up.
+For years I have been blown off by doctors with sypmtoms that I finally have a name for.

 What's the deal with your nickname?
 How did you get it?
 If your nickname is self-explanatory, then tell everyone when you first started using the internet, and what was the first thing that made you say "wow, this isn't just a place for freaks after all?"
 Was it a website?
 Was it an email from a long-lost friend?
 Go on, spill it.